 Women of all shapes and sizes were part of everyday 1940s fashion.
-1940s clothing is very flattering on most figure types.
-Every curvy girl need a sexy wiggle dress in her wardrobe.
-It’s the one style that can make you feel like a dress was made just for you.
-Classic A Line dresses are also a good look because they are modest and simple.
+1940s clothing is very flattering on most figure types even today.
+Every curvy girl need a sexy wiggle dress in her wardrobe — it’s the one style that can make you feel like a dress was made just for you.
+Classic A-line dresses are also a good look because they are modest and simple.
 They are ideal for days at the office or going out with good friends.

 Learn some history and see examples of 1940s clothing for plus sizes.
 Get advice, straight from the ’40s, about dressing the plus size body.
 Read 1940s fashion Do’s and Don’ts for the tall woman and petite lady too.

-While 1940s shoes were overall sturdy with chunky heels and modest coverage they were not without vintage glamour.
-Almost all shoes had a pretty bow, clip on decoration, or design detail on the body.
+While 1940s shoes were overall sturdy with chunky heels and modest coverage, they were not without vintage glamour.
+Almost all shoes had a pretty bow, clip on decoration, or design details on the body.
 While today’s shoes are usually plain, the 1940s loved a good ornamentation.
-Common shoe styles were the classic pump, wedge, peep toe heel, two tone mary jane, low heel oxford, and moccasin loafer.
+Common shoe styles were the classic pump, wedge, peep toe heel, two tone Mary Jane, low heel Oxford, and moccasin loafer.
 Many modern styles can double as 1940s style shoes if the heel is thick and an ornament on the toe can be added.
-Learn all about the history of 1940s shoes styles here.
+Learn all about the history of 1940s shoe styles here.

 1940s Style Shoes: